 5 Tips for Perfecting Your Pet Photography SkillsNovember 16, 2018

 If you’re looking for ways to expand your photography business, you may want to consider pet photography.
-You are certain to attract many animal lovers who want to capture memories of their furry family members.
+You are certain to attract many animal lovers who want to capture memories of their furry family members or want to enter their beloved pooch in a photo contest.
 However, there are a few tricks to learn, because taking pet portraits is different from taking pictures of people.

 Here are 5 expert tips to help you get started with pet photography: